kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 This proposal introduces a new `swapBehavior` mode in the `kubeletConfiguration` called `WorkloadControlledSwap`.
-When this mode is enabled on a node, swap usage is no longer implicitly calculated (as in `LimitedSwap` mode) but is instead explicitly defined by the user on a per-container basis.
+When this mode is enabled on a node, swap usage is no longer implicitly calculated (as in `LimitedSwap` mode) but is instead explicitly defined by the user on a per-container and/or pod level basis.

-This is achieved by introducing a new `swap` resource field under `resources.limits` for a container.
-This "limits-only" model allows users to specify the maximum amount of swap a container can use.
-If this limit is not specified, the container will not be allowed to use swap, providing a safe default.
+This is achieved by introducing a new `swap` resource field under `resources.limits` (`containers[*].resources.limits.swap` and `pod.spec.resources.limits.swap`).
+This "limits-only" model allows users to specify the maximum amount of swap a container or pod can use.
+If this limit is not specified, swap will not be allowed (`0`), providing a safe default.

-This explicit per-container limit allows for:
+This explicit limit allows for:

-1. Disabling swap for specific containers by setting `swap: "0"`
+1. Disabling swap for specific containers or an entire pod by setting `swap: "0"`
-1. Granting specific swap allowances to containers that can benefit from it
+1. Granting specific swap allowances to containers or a shared pod swap pool that can benefit from it
     eg: `swap: "1Gi"`
 1. Enabling swap for QoS classes that were previously incompatible, like Guaranteed pods, because the user intent is now explicit.